LokeshMudhalvan/KubernetesCluster/README.md

 ### cert-manager
 TLS certificates are fully automated using cert-manager.
 Certificates are issued via a ClusterIssuer and automatically renewed, allowing applications to be securely exposed over HTTPS without manual certificate management.

+### Keycloak
+Keycloak is deployed to provide centralized authentication and authorization for applications running in the cluster.
+It supports industry-standard protocols such as OAuth 2.0, OpenID Connect, and SAML, enabling secure single sign-on (SSO) and identity federation.
+Integrated with Traefik via OIDC, Keycloak enforces access control at the ingress or application layer, allowing services to rely on a shared identity provider rather than implementing custom authentication logic.
+This setup simplifies user management, improves security consistency across services, and enables role- and realm-based access control within the Kubernetes environment

 ---

 ## Traffic Flow